trueos/pcbsd/src-qt5/docs/sysadmclient.rst

 Life Preserver
 ==============

-The built-in Life Preserver utility was designed to take full advantage of the functionality provided by ZFS snapshots.
-This utility allows you to schedule snapshots of a local ZFS pool and to optionally replicate those snapshots to another system over an encrypted connection.
+The Life Preserver utility is designed to take full advantage of the functionality provided by ZFS snapshots.
+This utility allows you to schedule snapshots of a ZFS pool and to optionally replicate those snapshots to another system over an encrypted connection.
 This design provides several benefits:

 * A snapshot provides a "point-in-time" image of the ZFS pool.
 In one way, this is similar to a full system backup as the snapshot contains the information for the entire filesystem.
 However, it has several advantages over a full backup.
 Snapshots occur instantaneously, meaning that the filesystem does not need to be unmounted and you can continue to use applications on your system as the snapshot is created.
 Since snapshots contain the meta-data ZFS uses to access files, the snapshots themselves are small and subsequent snapshots only contain the changes that occurred since the last snapshot was taken.
 This space efficiency means that you can take snapshots often.
-Snapshots also provide a convenient way to access previous versions of files as you can simply browse to the point-in-time for the version of the file that you need.
+  Snapshots also provide a convenient way to access previous versions of files as you can browse to the point-in-time for the version of the file that you need.
 Life Preserver makes it easy to configure when snapshots are taken and provides a built-in graphical browser for finding and restoring the files within a snapshot.

 * Replication is an efficient way to keep the files on two systems in sync.
-In the case of Life Preserver, the snapshots taken on the TrueOS® system will be synchronized with their versions stored on the backup server.
+With Life Preserver, the snapshots taken on the TrueOS® system will be synchronized with their versions stored on the specified backup server.

-* Snapshots are sent to the backup server oven an encrypted connection and can optionally be stored in an encrypted format, which protects the contents of the snapshots.
+* Snapshots are sent to the backup server over an encrypted connection.

 * Having a copy of the snapshots on another system makes it possible to perform an operating system restore should the TrueOS® system become unusable or to deploy an identical system to different hardware.

 To manage snapshots and replication using the SysAdm™ graphical client, go to :menuselection:`Utilities --> Life Preserver`.
 The rest of this section describes where to find and how to use the features built into Life Preserver.

 .. index:: snapshots, life preserver
 .. _Snapshots Tab: